SleepyBag/Paletteau/README.md

 - Any PR / issue is welcomed!
 - Meaningful work items for PRs:
   - Palettes for more programs!
+  - Theme adaption.
+Only dark theme is tuned for Paletteau for now.
   - Installer project.

 Build